About

 • Annual Poetry Out Loud Contest

-Concordia Prep held the Annual Poetry Out Loud contest organized by English Department Chairperson Mr. Gary Doede.
+The annual Poetry Out Loud compeition organized by English Department Chairperson Mr. Gary Doede was held in December.
+In order to compete at the school-wide competition, students must first win top placings in their English class competitions.
 Students pictured from left: Dasha Frech, Ana Fadrowski, Dani Cassell, Natalie Sklar, Simone Tyson, and Denice Scurry.
 Senior Caleb Contreras recited “Desde mi pequeña vida” (From My Small Life) by Margarita Carrera.
 Congratulations to Dani Cassell (winner) and Natalie Sklar (runner-up) who went onto represent Concordia Prep at Regionals.

 • Christmas Concert